 Functional programming was nowhere to be seen during my time at University, nor in my professional career, that is up until the point Scala came out of its shell.
 Object oriented programming had ruled and the only time I had heard much about functional languages were stories from more experienced engineers, most of which usually started with “back in the day”.
-But in my mind “back in the day” translated to an era of floppy disk drives, ASM programming and low-level hackery, naturally I took no notice.
+In my mind that translated to an era of floppy disk drives and ASM programming, I took no notice.

-I remember sitting in a SkillsMatter training course with a Typesafe representative, we had just finished a chapter on the fundamental basics of Scala, I was completely bamboozled by the notion of a lambda, what had happened to the safe haven of verbose imperative code?
+I remember sitting in a SkillsMatter training course with a Typesafe representative, we had just finished a chapter on the fundamental basics of Scala, I was completely new to the notion of a map function, what had happened to the safe haven of imperative code?

 In the beginning

 Coming from a team of solid Java developers I was initially quite apprehensive, early proof of concept work had been frustrating and getting setup was cumbersome.
 IntelliJ was tripping over its own heels, traversing Scala documentation that spanned multiple versions of libraries was a battle, compile times seemed sluggish and SBT was another build/dependency management tool to add to the ever-growing list.
-All this on top of pressures to deliver project features, it felt like we had jumped out of the frying pan and into the fire.
+All this on top of pressures to deliver project features.

 Diving into a full new technology stack and language can be rather daunting, especially when there is no prior expertise in your team.
 Although most good developers are able to pickup Scala through self learning, having some formal training or even better, some short-term experienced Scala contractors (with the primary purpose to knowledge share) fast tracked the team to getting their skills off the ground.